In a Nutshell:

 Do you have a mobility issue?

-The more of those questions you answered yes to, the more excited by this review you’re likely to be.
+The more of those questions you answered yes to, the more excited you’re likely to be by this review.

-We love a wheelchair with a history and a story behind it, and this one, on top of being a superb, robust, versatile design, has a compelling story indeed.
+We love a wheelchair with a history and a story behind it, and this one, besides being a superb, robust, versatile design, indeed has a compelling story.

 Is it the right mobility aid for you?
-It very well might be, and in the sections that follow, we’ll tell you in detail what it is and what it can do, so you’ll have all the information you need to decide for yourself.
+It might be, and in the following sections, we’ll explain it in detail so you’ll have all the information you need to decide for yourself.
 If that sounds good to you, let’s get right to it!

 The Whirlwind RoughRider Wheelchair has been around in one form or another since 1980, making it one of the oldest wheelchair models in production today.

-From the beginning, the goal was to create a wheelchair that could meet the needs of people living in developing nations, who often don’t have access to mobility devices, and the ones they can get their hands on are expensive and don’t tend to stand up well to the rigors of mixed, indoor/outdoor use.
+From the beginning, the goal was to create a wheelchair that could meet the needs of people living in developing nations.
+These people often don’t have access to mobility devices, and the ones they can get their hands on are expensive and don’t tend to stand up well to the rigors of mixed indoor/outdoor use.

-Thus, the RoughRider was built with several guiding principles in mind: it needed to be ruggedly constructed, long lasting, and most importantly, using parts that could be sourced anywhere to facilitate repairs.
+Thus, the RoughRider was built with several guiding principlesit needed to be ruggedly constructed, long-lasting, and, most importantly, use parts that could be sourced anywhere to facilitate repairs.

 The RoughRider we know today came about in 1989 when Ralf Hotchkiss teamed up with San Francisco State University engineering professor Peter Pfaelzer to tweak the design, conducting almost continuous field tests using people with mobility issues as test subjects, giving them chairs, and soliciting feedback to perfect their design.